savemeaspark/100-days-of-code/log.md

 ### Day 2: April 22, 2017

-**Today's Progress: Continued working on the progression of exercises on FreeCodeCamp.
+**Today's Progress**: Continued working on the progression of exercises on FreeCodeCamp.

 **Link(s) to work**
 1. [Create a Form Element](https://www.freecodecamp.com/challenges/create-a-form-element)